 Surface drainage should not be treated as waste and simply flushed down pipes into overloaded sewerage systems.
-In order to reduce the impact of a development the aim is to ensure the water goes back into the natural systems i.e. the immediate ground rather than down pipes.
-Sustainable drainage solutions will help us adapt to climate change - rising temperatures and increasingly extreme weather events but also it is a great way to provide for wildlife and local people.
+In order to reduce the impact of a development the aim is to ensure the water goes back into the natural systems i.e. the immediate drainage solutions will help us adapt to climate change - rising temperatures and increasingly extreme weather events but also it is a great way to provide for wildlife and local people.